roadrunner-server/roadrunner-docs/docs/en/intro/features.md

 and contributors, which means new features are constantly being added.

-If you have a feature request in mind, you can check out [Github issues](https://github.com/roadrunner-server/roadrunner/issues) page.
+If you have a feature request in mind, you can check out [GitHub issues](https://github.com/roadrunner-server/roadrunner/issues) page.
 Here you'll find a list of open feature requests.
 The RoadRunner community is active and responsive, so feel free to join the discussion on our [Discord channel](https://discord.gg/spiralphp) or [contribute](./contributing.md) to the project.